kraashen/kraashen.github.io/content/posts/2018-01-xx-reverse-engineering-basics-with-radare.md

 Some time ago I got more and more curious on how software works on low level.
 I felt it essential for software and system engineers to understand software internals so I thought more about diving into the topic of reverse engineering from software development perspective.
 I found lots of Radare tutorials on reverse engineering and finding examples such as hidden passwords and injection techniques, but not so many on just general how to analyse binaries and understand the software internals and more importantly: Why things work as they just do.

-I got a recommended on using Radare as a starting point, so that's what I decided to go with.
-In this post, I'll go through some of the very basic things I had to revise myself a bit, since it's been almost 10 years from my computer architecture classes, and how to disassemble a very simple binary using Radare.
+In this post, I'll go through some of the very basic things I had to revise myself a bit, since it's been almost 10 years from my computer architecture classes, and how to disassemble a very simple binary using [Radare](https://www.radare.org/r/).
 The goal is to get familiar with understanding Assembly and how software internals work.

 # Reverse Engineering